July 24, 2024

-• According to Section 211 of the Delaware General Corporation Law (DGCL), a stockholder meeting should be held annually to elect directors and to transact any other proper business.
-DGCL § 211(b).
+• A stockholder meeting should be held annually to elect directors and to transact any other proper business.
+DGCL §211(b).

-• If the annual meeting is not held within 13 months of the prior meeting, a stockholder may petition the Court of Chancery to direct that a meeting be held.
-DGCL § 211(c).
+• If the annual meeting is not held within 13 months of the prior annual meeting or within 30 days of the date designated in the corporation’s bylaws, any stockholder or director may petition the Court of Chancery to direct that a meeting be held.
+DGCL §211(c).

-• Form: Notice must either be in writing on paper, or by electronic means, such as email, if the stockholder has consented to such notice.
-The notice must state the place, date, hour and, in the case of a special meeting, the purpose of the meeting.
-DGCL § 222.
+Form: Notice must either be in writing on paper, or by electronic means, such as email, if the stockholder has consented to such notice.
+The notice must state the place, date, hour, means of remote communication and, in the case of a special meeting, the purpose of the meeting.
+DGCL §222.

 For example, a company may limit voting rights at an annual meeting to just those stockholders who became record holders of the company’s stock on or before a specified date, such as 45 days before the meeting, and held that stock through the date of the meeting.
 That same company also can decide to provide notice of the stockholder meeting 20 days before the meeting.
 In such circumstances, the DGCL requires written (or electronic) notice to make clear the record date for voting — in this example, the date 45 days before the meeting.